core-wg/core-responses/draft-bormann-core-responses.md

 Terms used in this draft:

+Non-traditional response:
-A *non-traditional response* is a response that is not the single response a server generates when it receives a request but is still responding to the oriinal request (in terms of CoAP transports, this means that it has the same token and is send between the reversed endpoint pair of the request).
+: A response that is not the single response a server generates when it receives a request but is still responding to the oriinal request (in terms of CoAP transports, this means that it has the same token and is send between the reversed endpoint pair of the request).

   In particular, observations and responses to responses to multicast requests are non-traditional according to the definition; they already do follow the guidance set out here for new non-traditional responses.

   (A second different response sent by a non-deduplicating server to a retransmission of a request is not non-traditional because it is sent to a repeated request -- that is probably the last corner case along the distinction line).

+Obviously non-matching response:
-An *obviously non-matching response* is a response that has properties (typically options) that make it incompatible with the original request, and thus especially unsuitable as a cached response to that request (but possibly suitable as a cached response to a similar request).
+  : A response that has properties
+  (typically options) that make it incompatible with the original request, and thus especially unsuitable as a cached response to that request (but possibly suitable as a cached response to a similar request).
 A response can not be obviously non-matching if it only differs in safe-to-forward options.

 Configured request:
 : A request that reaches the server in another way than by